 Welcome to Marketing Monday, where I explain why content is king and how to implement it as part of your marketing strategy.

-I had one person tell me they couldn’t blog because of client confidentiality issues.
+I had a lawyer tell me they couldn’t blog because of client confidentiality issues.
 But client confidentiality has nothing to do with it.
-You won’t see me discussing any details of my clients on this blog and I rarely, if ever, know the names of any of their clients when I write their blog posts.
-So here’s a list of things you can blog about without getting sued:
+You won’t see me discussing any details of my clients on this blog and I rarely, if ever, know the names of any of their clients when I write their blog posts (I also write blog posts for several law firms and I have never written about their clients).
+So here are some things you can blog about without getting sued:

 People talk a lot about the “fast-changing industry” of technology, fashion, healthcare, etc. The fact is that every aspect of our world is constantly changing and evolving and we all have to keep up.
 So blog about it.
 Was there a major lawsuit that could change the face of your industry?
 Revolutionary technology that changes how you do everything at work?
 Write about it.
 Don’t just tell people what happened, put your spin on it.
 Is it really the end of the world as we know it?
 Why or why not?